The shit blog of Paul Chris Jones

 bournemouth

-This was a nice house in suburbs, and the landlord, Andy, was a nice guy.
+This was a nice house in the suburbs.
+The landlord, Andy, was a nice guy.

 Unfortunately, he was still a landlord which makes him an evil bastard in my book.